 The JSC Georgian Card services include systemic support and management of ATMs and POS terminals, including local networks and wireless units.
-The team of technicians is monitoring the operations of all the ATMs and POS terminals within the system in real time and ensures continuity and unity.
+The team of application support specialists and technicians is monitoring the operations of all the ATMs and POS terminals within the system in real time and ensures continuity and unity.